mdgriffith/elm-style-animation/README.md

             )
 ```

 _Note!_ Make sure you're sending the cmds in the above code.
-If you're note, then the animation will run, but the messages won't be sent.
+If you're not, then the animation will run, but the messages won't be sent.

 Also, if you're running this in a child component, make sure you're `Cmd.map`ing the child's commands back to the child or else the messages will be lost!